spinnaker/spinnaker.github.io/reference/artifacts/index.md

   them.
 You need a way to annotate a URI with an account that can fetch it based on a user's permissions.

-To address situations like these, Spinnaker includes a format for decorating URIs with pertinent metadata.
+To address situations like these, Spinnaker includes a format for supplying URIs alongside pertinent metadata.
+We call this "artifact decoration".

 # Decorate your Artifacts

 In Spinnaker, artifacts must match a specification.
 This specification is consistent among all artifacts, whether they're supplied to pipelines, accessed within pipelines, or produced by pipelines.

+> Every time we refer to an _Artifact_, we mean a JSON payload matching this
+> specification, not the actual artifact contents.
+The key distinction is that
+> the artifact is a reference or a pointer to a resource, not the resource
+> itself.

 ## Format